RTIInternational/SMART/README.md

 ### Running backend tests

+Before running tests locally, be sure your container is rebuilt to contain pytest and the latest tests by using `docker-compose build smart_backend`.

 Backend tests use [py.test](https://docs.pytest.org/en/latest/).
 To run them, use the following `docker-compose` command:

 ```
 docker-compose run --rm smart_backend py.test
 ```

+()

 Use `py.test -h` to see all the options, but a few useful ones are highlighted below: